-Join us on Wednesday, April 28th at 4pm (EST) for the webinar – “Address Learning Loss and SEL with Creative Robotics“.
+On Wednesday, April 28th at 4pm (EST) we held the webinar – “Address Learning Loss and SEL with Creative Robotics“.

 – How innovative, age appropriate robotics can combat learning loss and provide social emotional learning opportunities – from preschool through early elementary school